quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

     }
   })
   ```
-  You can now write this file in TS too should you wish (rename `/quasar.config.js` to `/quasar.config.ts` -- notice the `.ts` extension).
+  You can now write this file in TS too should you wish (rename `/quasar.config.js` to `/quasar.config.ts` -- notice the `.ts` file extension).

 * We **highly recommend** setting `type` to `module` in your `/package.json`.
 Based on it, the Quasar CLI will make decisions on the distributables that it builds (example: Electron in ESM or CJS form).
   ```diff /package.json